Tylogix - iSeries SQL Tips and Techniques

 |

-Executing Correlated Deletes
+Executing

-using SQL and a correlated sub-select
+Correlated Deletes using SQL and a correlated

-(DELETE FROM
+(DELETE

 WHERE EXISTS